|

 into pieces the size of a small pea, add sufficient cold water to make

-bowl or the knife.
+either the bowl or the knife.

 -